algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### b.
 Entry criteria

-As the name specifies, entry criteria is a set of conditions or requirements, which are required to be fulfilled or achieved to create a suitable & favorable condition for testing.
-Finalized & decided upon after a thorough analysis of software & business requirements, entry criteria ensures the accuracy of the testing process and neglecting it can impact its quality.
+As the name specifies, entry criteria are a set of conditions or requirements, which are required to be fulfilled or achieved to create a suitable & favourable condition for testing.
+Finalized & decided upon after a thorough analysis of software & business requirements, entry criteria ensure the accuracy of the testing process and neglecting it can impact its quality.

 - Testable code is available.

 - Verify if the unit tests are ready.

-- Verify if the test environment is working: the computer, DOSBox and GitHub issues (if GitHub issues is not working, we will report bugs via a spreadsheet).
+- Verify if the test environment is working: the computer, DOSBox and GitHub issues (if GitHub issues are not working, we will report bugs via a spreadsheet).

 - Verify if the test cases have been written.

 ### c.
 Exit criteria

-Exit criteria should specify the conditions and requirements that are required to be achieved or fulfilled before the end of software testing process.
+Exit criteria should specify the conditions and requirements that are required to be achieved or fulfilled before the end of the software testing process.
 With the assistance of exit criteria, we will be able to conclude the testing without compromising the quality and effectiveness of the software.
 Here are the ones we will apply for this project:

 - Verify if all tests planned have been run.

 - Verify if the level of requirement coverage of 80% has been met.

-- Verify if there are no critical or high severity defects that are left outstanding.
+- Verify if there are no critical or high-severity defects that are left outstanding.

-- Verify if all high risk areas are passing the tests.
+- Verify if all high-risk areas are passing the tests.

-- Verify if all medium and low severity bugs have been reported via issues.
+- Verify if all medium and low-severity bugs have been reported via issues.

-- Verify if the whole code has been clearly commented.
+- Verify if the whole code has been commented.

 ## 5. Plan test environment